aaron-schnieder/websocket-notifications/README.md

 So let's talk **Websockets**.
 * [Websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) create an open communication session between a browser and a server.
 This means our web app can receive event-driven notifications from the server in real time with no polling.
 * [Browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API#Browser_compatibility) for the standards version (v13, RFC 6455) is great across the board (even IE11).
-* Multiple web apps can be open all will establish a separate web socket to our server, ensuring all web apps receive our notifications.
+* Multiple web apps can subscribe to listen to for notifications; each client will establish a separate web socket to our server, ensuring all web apps receive our notifications.
 * There are no internet requirements and we can host our web app and web sockets API in a disconnected on-prem environment.
-* There is no queuing mechanism, so if the web app isn't open when a notification is triggered, it will not receive it.
+* One drawback is there is no queuing mechanism, so if the web app isn't open when a notification is triggered, it will not receive it.

 For our needs Websockets solves all of our problems and we can live with the requirement of having the web app open to receive notifications.